 Other changes coming to Facebook include the creation of a Voting Information Center that will share information on voting, and additional measures to fight voter suppression such as the quick removal of false claims about polling conditions in the 72 hours before Election Day and banning posts that falsely claim ICE agents are inspecting immigration papers.

 The changes follow Facebook’s largest advertising boycott, due to how it handled President Donald Trump’s post about the Minneapolis protests sparked by the murder of George Floyd, which was blocked and labeled on Twitter for “glorifying violence.”
-At the time, Facebook refused to label or remove the same post on Trump’s Facebook page.
-Zuckerberg personally defended the decision on multiple occasions.
+At the time,

 The campaign, which is officially titled Stop Hate for Profit, demands for the social network to “address racism across their platforms.”